GABRIELS562/StudentNo_JAIGAB621_Classcode_ft02405_Group_A_Jaime-Gabriels_DJS08/README.md

 Be prepared to provide code snippets and real-world application examples from your Van Life Project to support your explanations.

 Make sure to submit your project to the DJS08 Project Tab on the LMS.
 Include a link to your Loom Presentation in your README.

+Question 1  What is the purpose of using React Router in a React application?

+React Router is a library used to manage navigation in single-page React applications (SPA).
+Instead of reloading the entire page when a user navigates between views, React Router enables the app to dynamically update the view by only changing certain parts of the UI, which keeps the user experience smooth and fast.
+Import React Router Components
+Wrap Your App with BrowserRouter
+Define Routes Using Routes and Route
+Use Link or NavLink for Navigation:

+The <Routes> component is a container that holds all the individual routes (<Route> components).
+It manages the rendering of different components based on the current URL.
+The key role of <Routes> is to ensure that only one matching route is rendered at any given time.

+	•	Routing Context: It acts as the routing context, allowing the app to “listen” to changes in the browser’s address bar and determine which route should be rendered.
+	•	Exclusive Route Matching: Only the first matching route inside the <Routes> container is rendered.
+This ensures that when a path matches, only the associated component is shown, preventing multiple components from being displayed accidentally.

+The <Route> component defines an individual route, mapping a URL path to a React component.
+It consists of two main props:

+	•	path: This defines the URL segment that will trigger the route to render.
+	•	element: This specifies the React component that will be rendered when the path matches the current URL.

+Each <Route> is a mapping of a specific URL path to the corresponding component.

+Question 2